RyanBrooke/Titanium_Microstructure_Analysis/README.md

 The U-net model is trained on paired segments and masks.
 The U-net training uses the open-source segmentation models available with Pytorch.
 The supplied implementation uses the resnet18 encoder, 3 channels in each decoder layer and 1 output class.
 It uses 100 epochs for iteration and saves the model weights for the model implementation.

 ### 4. Model implementation
 SEM micrographs should be prepared by cropping to remove information panels.
 The model is implemented using test-time augmentation (TTA) creating four versions of the micrograph (original, horizontal flip, vertical flip and 180° rotation) and the final mask and measures calculated as the average.
 Scale is set for the measurement of the lath intercept widths.
-The script provides the alpha phase fraction, average α-lath width (from skeletonization), the mean linear intercept (MLI) of α+β phases, the length of line for the intercept method and the total number of intercepts.
-The MLI is calculated from 100 random lines overlaid on the micrographs.
+The script provides the alpha phase fraction, average α-lath width (from skeletonization), a sterologically adjusted measure of 3D α-lath width (based off [1]), the mean linear intercept (MLI) of α+β phase transitions, the length of line for the intercept method and the total number of intercepts.
+The sterologically adjusted 3D α-lath width and MLI are calculated from 100 random lines overlaid on the micrographs.
 A confidence measure for each model prediction is provided, calculated by the variance of prediction using the TTA.
 Data is saved as a .csv file.
 As secondary .csv file is provided which has calculations for the average of the measurement across the file directory.
 Similarly, this provides the standard deviation, 95% confidence interval and a relative accuracy as highlight by ASTM E112-3.
 The script saves the converted micrographs into processed masks.